Canon 1000D vs Nikon D700

 Review summary: Canon 1000D vs Nikon D700

 So how do things add up?
 Is there a clear favorite between the Canon 1000D and the Nikon D700?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 1000D: